Validating the Galaxy and Quasar Catalog-Level Blinding Scheme for the DESI 2024 analysis: ANALYSIS FRAMEWORK

 \subsubsection{Standard BAO Compression}

-The standard approach utilizes a pre-defined template based on theoretical predictions that encompass the effects of BAO and a broadband term that marginalizes RSD on the clustering of galaxies.
-By adjusting the template's amplitude, scale, and shape to best match the observed data, we can infer distances and growth rates of structure.
-The fitting template of the power spectrum is defined, as in \cite{Chen:2024tfp}, as
+The standard approach utilizes a pre-defined template based on theoretical predictions that capture the effects of BAO and a broadband term that marginalizes over RSD in the clustering of galaxies.
+By adjusting the template’s amplitude, scale, and shape to best match the observed data, we can infer distances.
+The fitting template for the power spectrum is defined, as in \cite{KP4s2-Chen}, as

-where $P_{\rm nw}(k)$ is the smooth (no-wiggle) component of the linear power spectrum and $P_{\rm w}$ is the BAO (wiggle) one.
-Both components are obtained using the \textit{peak average} method from \cite{Brieden2022:2204.11868}; the expressions for $\mathcal{B}(k, \mu)$, $\mathcal{C}(k, \mu)$ and $\mathcal{D}(k, \mu)$ can be found in~\cite{Chen:2024tfp}.
-The model of \cref{eq:generic_model} is integrated over $\mu$ to obtain a prediction for the power spectrum multipoles:
+where $P_{\rm nw}(k)$ is the smooth (no-wiggle) component of the linear power spectrum and $P_{\rm w}(k)$ is the BAO (wiggle) component.
+Both components are obtained using the \textit{peak average} method from \cite{Brieden2022:2204.11868}.

+The term $\mathcal{B}(k, \mu)$ incorporates both the RSD and linear bias, while $\mathcal{C}(k, \mu)$ extends this by including an anisotropic damping factor that describes the broadening of the BAO signal due to large-scale bulk flows.
+This damping is characterized by the parameter $\Sigma$, which accounts for the scale-dependent distortion of the BAO signal.
+The $\Sigma$ parameters include contributions from both the real-space distortions and the effects of small-scale velocities, commonly known as the Fingers-of-God (FoG) effect.
+Recent work by \cite{KP4s2-Chen} suggests that the FoG damping should be applied exclusively to the smooth component, $P_{\rm nw}(k)$, which is the approach adopted here and in \cite{DESI2024.III.KP4}.

+Finally, $\mathcal{D}(k)$ accounts for any residual deviations from linear theory in the broadband shape of the power spectrum multipoles.
+The model in \cref{eq:generic_model} is then integrated over $\mu$ to produce predictions for the power spectrum multipoles:

 The term involving BAO wiggles is evaluated at $k^\prime$ and $\mu^\prime$, which are given by

 and

 where $\alpha_\perp$ and $\alpha_\parallel$ are the BAO scaling parameters across and along the line of sight, respectively, defined in \cref{eq:aperp_apar}.
 The measured $\alpha_\perp$ and $\alpha_\parallel$ can be transformed into the isotropic and anisotropic BAO dilations $\alpha_{\text{iso}}$ and $\alpha_{\text{AP}}$ provided in \cref{eq:aisoaap}.
 The latter represents the parameter basis we use throughout the rest of this work.